Febzey/mysql-parser/readme.md

 ## Mysql-parser
-A web based mysql tool to perform database queries via a restful api and user interfac.
+A web based mysql tool to perform database queries via a restful api and user interface.